C2dricLeroy/C2dricLeroy/README.md

 ___

-Hello !
-I'm **Cédric Leroy**! :running:
+## I'm **Cédric Leroy**, a software engineer based in Lille! :running:

-After my degree of Psychology at the University of Lille, I discovered Web Development through science and experiment!
-Now, I currently prepare the french title of Software Engineer with Simplon
+Hello, I'm Cédric Leroy!
+After my degree of Psychology at the University of Lille, I discovered Web Development through science and experiment.
+I quickly decide to start a new career in web-development and became a self-taught programmig student.
+As I discovered new tools and laguages, I decided to became a Software Engineer.
+In this context, I met the Simplon's team and engage for the preparation of the title!

+I'm an **algorythmic lover**, a huge **music fan**, and a truly **trustworthy person**.

+I would love to share with you my experiment and collaborate on different project, so feel free to contact me!

+🔎 I'm looking for a 3 months internship from 04/03/2023 to 06/29/2023

 ___